dustinpfister/blog_posts/_posts/linux-bash-script-parameters-special.md

 ## 10 - conclusion

 That concludes my general overview of all of the special parameters in bash.
+Thus far there are only a few of these that I find myself using when working out scripts.
+Mainly I just want to expand all the positional parameters or get a count of the number of parameters that where given.
+However it is still a good idea to take a moment to be ware of the full range of sectional parameters that there are to work with in bash.